framework-one/framework-one.github.io/source/documentation/3.5/reference-manual.markdown

 If the application is not using subsystems, this behaves the same as `getSectionAndItem( action )`.

-If the application is using subsystems, this returns the specified action formatted as _subsystem:section.item_.
+If the application is using subsystems, this returns the specified action formatted as _module:section.item_.

 ### public string function getHostname()